 What you need to know about contaminated eye drops

-In March, the U.S. Centers for Disease Control and Prevention identified 68 patients in 16 states with infections caused by a rare, extremely drug-resistant strain of bacteria associated with these eye drops.
+In March, the U.S. Centers for Disease Control and Prevention with infections caused by a rare, extremely drug-resistant strain of bacteria associated with these eye drops.
 Three people died, four people had to have an eye surgically removed and eight others experienced vision loss due to infection with pseudomonas aeruginosa.

 Global Pharma Healthcare, which manufactures EzriCare and Delsam Pharma Artificial Tears, is recalling the products along with an eye ointment by Delsam Pharma.